 Beverages, especially craft, artisan and locally made varieties are going to make a splash in 2019, according to early results from our annual What’s Hot survey.
 The survey, which gauges food, beverage and concept trends around the country, looked at responses from approximately 650 professional chefs – all members of the American Culinary Federation, for insights into what’s hot and what’s not.
-Here are some trends restaurateurs and bartenders will tap into 2019
+Here are some trends restaurateurs and bartenders will tap into the future

 Craft house, roasted coffee